abuseofnotation/category-theory-illustrated/proposal.md

 ### who are curious about category theory, because they are into functional programming.

-Functional programming is on the rise with both new languages and technologies that are gaining traction (Elixir, Clojure), and mainstream languages, trying to catch up (Java, JavaScript).
-There are many programmers who are interested in functional programming and category theory, but lack the math background to tackle the existing resources.
-CTI is a way for those people to understand "what the fuss is about" before diving to such technologies.
+Functional programming is on the rise with both new languages and technologies that are gaining traction (Elixir, Clojure), and mainstream languages, trying to catch up (Java, JavaScript) and so there are many programmers who are interested in functional programming and category theory, but lack the math background to tackle the existing resources.
+CTI is a way for those people to understand "what the fuss is about" before diving into such technologies.

 Students
 ---